 Then it hits me.
 You don’t come to PDITF for my contributions, but for the contributions of the PDITF community.
 It often only takes a few minutes to read one of my posts (this one included), but it can take 10 times as long to read through the comment section.

 A few weeks back I wrote a post titled “What kinda debt you got“.
-It quickly became the most commented on post in PDITF history.
+It quickly became the most commented-on post in PDITF history.
 That says to me, you all don’t mind getting vulnerable and sharing a little bit of the “ugly” side of your financial situation.
-Heck, even some of you long time creepers came out of hiding and contributed to the dialogue.
-Thanks creepy lurkers!
+Heck, even some of you long-time creepers came out of hiding and contributed to the dialogue.
+Thanks, creepy lurkers!

 Since this went so well last time, I figured it’s only fair to give you all a chance to tell the other side of your story.
 We know how much debt you have from the post a few weeks back.
 Now it’s time to get vulnerable and talk about how much you’re bringing in.
 I shared this in my budget just a few days ago, so now it’s your turn.

 Remember this isn’t a contest.
 I don’t care if you are making more money than you know what to do with, or if you’re an underemployed college graduate living with your parents.
 This isn’t about who makes more.
-It’s about finding out where your peers are and getting a realistic feel for where we stand against the masses.
+It’s about finding out where your peers are and getting a real feel for where we stand against the masses.